decentraland/adr/content/ADR-155-scene-triggers-custom-animations.md

 Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the document section. **Someone should be able to read only the abstract to get the gist of what this document is about in its current state.** Abstracts should be always up to date with the current state of the document.
 -->

-This is a proposal to add a feature to the SDK to allow scene creators to include custom avatar animations as part of a scene’s content, and to trigger these animations on players.
-The scene wil then be able to use these whenever they make sense in a scene’s mechanics.
+This is a proposal to add a feature to the SDK to allow scene creators to include custom avatar animations as part of a scene’s content and to trigger these animations on players.
+The scene will then be able to use these whenever they make sense in a scene’s mechanics.

 ## Context, Reach & Prioritization